ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-As we have discussed the [parseutils]{.mod} module in part V of the book in much detail, the above code should be easily understandable for you.
+As we have discussed the [parseutils] module in part V of the book in much detail, the above code should be easily understandable for you.
 For extracting the area and population data, we will use [string]{.str}
 parsing only for now, and avoid the also available [parseFloat()]